kurttheviking/orchard-js/README.md

 **Warning:** The `key` resolution process does not have the same stampede protections as the priming function.
 Instead, if `key` is a `Function`, it is invoked on every cache call.
 If you plan to remotely resolve the key you may want to consider caching the `key` function as well.

 ### `cache#del(key)`

+Immediately delete one or more keys and associated data from the Orchard cache.

 ```js
 const Orchard = require('orchard');